-The Company maintains an investment portfolio consisting entirely of investment-grade municipal bond investments.
+The Company maintains an investment portfolio consisting primarily of investment-grade municipal bond investments.
 The Company's investment policy only permits the purchase of investment-grade securities.
-The Company's investment portfolio totaled approximately \$25 million as of December 31,

-2015, or approximately 8% of total assets.
+The Company's investment portfolio totaled approximately \$26 million as of December 31, 2016, or approximately 10% of total assets.
 If the value of municipal bonds in general or any of the Company's municipal bond holdings deteriorate, the performance of the Company's investment portfolio, financial condition, results of operations, and liquidity may be materially and adversely affected.

 The Company's total assets include goodwill and other indefinite-lived intangible assets.
 If management determines these have become impaired in the future, net earnings could be materially adversely affected.
+Additionally, potential tax reform changes related to such assets may adversely affect the Company's financial results.

 Goodwill represents the excess of cost over the fair market value of net assets acquired in a business combination.
 Indefinite-lived intangible assets are comprised of trademarks on certain of the Company's principal shoe brands.
-The Company's goodwill and trademarks were approximately \$46 million as of December 31, 2015, or approximately 15% of total assets.
+The Company's goodwill and trademarks totaled approximately \$44 million as of December 31, 2016, or approximately 16% of total assets.

-The Company analyzes goodwill for impairment on an annual basis or more frequently when, in the judgment of management, an event has occurred that may indicate that additional analysis is required.
+The Company analyzes its goodwill and trademarks for impairment on an annual basis or more frequently when, in the judgment of management, an event has occurred that may indicate that additional analysis is required.
 Impairment may result from, among other things, deterioration in the Company's performance, adverse market conditions, adverse changes in applicable laws or regulations, including changes that restrict the activities of or affect the products sold by the Company, and a variety of other factors.
 The amount of any quantified impairment must be expensed as a charge to results of operations in the period in which the asset becomes impaired.
-The Company did not record any charges for impairment of goodwill or trademarks in 2015, 2014, or 2013.
-Any future determination of impairment of a significant portion of goodwill or other identifiable intangible assets could have an adverse effect on the Company's financial condition and results of operations.